LionelDraghi/bbt/README.md

 The code has grown fast in three months, and is far from being clean.
 And there is yet no design description.

-Nevertheless, bbt is working, has as a [test base](docs/tests/features_results.md), and my own project [acc](https://github.com/LionelDraghi/ArchiCheck) started the migration of its large tests base to bbt.
+Nevertheless, bbt is working.
+It has as a [test base](docs/tests/features_results.md).
+My own project [acc](https://github.com/LionelDraghi/ArchiCheck) started the migration of its large tests base to bbt.

 ## Limitations
-bbt is by nature limited : it aims at providing a **simple** solution to **simple common cases**.
-It is dedicated to command line, taking some input and producing some output.
-It is not meant for :
-- UI testing or Web interaction
-- Complex file system stuffs
-- White box testing (obviously), checking internal states, or extensive API testing.

-It probably won't be the only test tool of your project, but that's highly dependant on the nature of your application.

-Note also that alternative tools exists, refer to [My quick overview of some comparable tools](docs/comparables.md), but as far as i know, none of them provide such a direct "run the doc" approach.
+btt is currently tested only on my Linux amd64 platform.

 ## Installation